rad-a/password_generator/README.md

 ## Getting Started

-To get started, click the "Generate Password" button and follow the on-screen prompts.
+To get started, click the "**Generate Password**" button and follow the on-screen prompts.
 There are four prompts that ask for your desired password length and the types of characters you would like included.

-The "Copy Password" button copies the new password to clipboard and the "Reset" button clears the the form.
+The "**Copy Password**" button copies the new password to clipboard and the "**Reset**" button clears the the form.

 ## Built With